-temporary facilities for storage of chemicals refuelling, and vehicle maintenance are used.
+Temporary facilities for storage of chemicals refuelling, and vehicle maintenance are used.
+To a minimum.

-to a minimum.
 Diesel shall be stored in integral bunded fuel bowers / bunded tanks.
-All connections shall be situated within the bund.
-Fuel shall be stored away from any watercourse, where practicable.
+All connections shall be situated.
+Within the bund.
+Fuel shall be stored away from any watercourse, where.

+Practicable.
 Oils and lubricants used on the site shall be stored in temporary vessels designed to hold.
 110% of the containers.
 No oil or lubricants shall be stored within 50m of a watercourse, where practicable.
-All fuels are required to be bunded on site, spill kits to be procured and utilisedby the appointed contractor.
+All fuels are required to be bunded on site, spill kits to be procured and utilised By the appointed contractor.

-The main contractor must follow appropriate procedures and legislative requirements.

-in the event of emergencies.
-All information must be captured in the contractor's construction stage environmental management plan and updated for the lifecycle of the project.
+Appropriate procedures and legislative requirements must be followed by the main contractor.
+In the event of emergencies.
+All information must be captured in the contractor's construction stage environmental.

+Management plan and updated for the lifecycle of the project.